dydxprotocol/solo/docs/api.md

 ### GET `/v2/orders`

 Description:
-Get orders from the orderbook.
+Get orders from the active orderbook and order history.

 Orders can be filtered on fields like market, status, and accepted order status, and are returned in descending order by `createdAt`.
 At most 100 orders are returned.